 Data are stored in a data source and you import them in your app by creating a connection.

 SharePoint lists and Excel spreadsheets are typically some of the most usual data sources, but there are also more than 200 data connectors available.
 Power Apps share connectors with Power Automate and Logic apps (the Azure service on top of which Power Automate is built).
 One of the great strengths of the platform is to provide connectors towards Microsoft world: Microsoft 365, SQL Server, Azure, etc., as well as towards external data sources like Salesforce, Dropbox, and Google Drive.

 In Power Apps, a connector can provide data tables, actions, or both.
 Here’s for example of how a data source to a “Lessons” table can be used in Power Apps:

 An action will have to be manually connected to a control to be executed:

 Be aware that the choice of data sources will have an impact on licenses needed to create and execute your app.
-If you choose or need a Premium source (like Salesforce or Common Data Service) you’ll need a PowerApps P1 or P2 license.
+If you choose or need a Premium source (like Salesforce or Common Data Service), you may need advanced licensing.